Services vary in each region – but fall into three main categories:

 click below to find information about what is available in your region.

 Your baby may have been referred for an assessment or identified as having a developmental delay requiring specialist input.
 This could be provided by one of our early childhood/early intervention services.
 You will receive information, support, advice and hands-on guidance to assist your child’s development up to school entry.

 “Early intervention means starting as early as possible in order to get maximum benefit!”

 Most of our affiliated centres providing programmes for children from birth to school age are licensed early childhood centres.
-The programmes are delivered by trained professionals and focus on learning through play.
+The programmes are delivered by trained specialists and focus on learning through play.
 Children’s development is closely monitored and individual goals set to help them reach their maximum potential.

 “Learning through structured play in a fun way!”

 Primary School Facilities

 At our primary school units, children receive the best of both worlds – they have their developmental needs met as well as the ability to interact with their mainstream peers.
 Children fully participate in the school community while benefitting from a Conductive Education programme.